bottama/stochastic-asset-pricing-in-continuous-time/README.md

 It is an important example of stochastic processes satisfying a stochastic differential equation (SDE); in particular, it is used in mathematical finance to model stock prices in the Black–Scholes model.

 # Main variables
-We retrieve historical stock prices of a specific `stock_name` between `start_date` and `end_date`.
+Here are retrieved historical stock prices of a specific `stock_name` between `start_date` and `end_date`.
-Then using our GBM model, we will get our simulations until `pred_end_date`.
+Then using the GBM model are get the simulations until `pred_end_date`.
 The GBM model is then iterated over different possbile scenarios `scen_size`.
-We can play with these variables and create different settings.
+Feel free to play with these variables and create different settings.

 ```python
 # main variables